unstoppabledomains/dev-docs/partner/partner-integration-guides/reserve-free-domain-name.md

 ## Step 2: Prepare Request Body

-The request body contains information about your order and must be in JSON format for the API.
-Here’s the structure:
+When reserving a domain, the body must contain information about your reservation in JSON format with the following structure:

 ```javascript
 {